KishanVaishnani/AngularTest001/README.md

 ## Development server

+Run `npm i` for install all dependencies

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Configuration

+All configuration related to Firestore are added inside `environment.ts` file
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.